kenkaneki987/CrowdSight/README.md

 ### Prerequisites
 - Node.js 18+ and npm
-- PlanetScale account (or any MySQL database)
+- Neon PostgreSQL account (or any PostgreSQL database)
 - Git

 ### Backend Setup